jbcannon/sht31-array/README.md

  # SHT31-D Sensor arrays

-The SHT-31D sensors is an accurate temperature and humidity sensor with an accuracy of ±0.3°C and ±2% relative humidty.
-The sensor uses I<sup>2</sup>C connections and is therefore compatabile with a wide variety of other I<sup>2</sup>C digital sensors allowing building more complex micro-metereological stations.
+The SHT-31D sensor is an accurate temperature and humidity sensor with an accuracy of ±0.3°C and ±2% relative humidity.
+The sensor uses I<sup>2</sup>C connections and is therefore compatible with a wide variety of other I<sup>2</sup>C digital sensors, which allows for building more complex micro-meteorological stations.

  Follow the link to find complete instructions to <a href=pages/SHT-assembly.md>building SHT-31 sensor arrays</a>